 Software design documents (SDD) are a standard in the gaming industry, but many software startups may not see their utility, especially in Agile environments.
 It is always good to avoid this type of engineering mistake.

 In these cases, software design documents seem counterproductive, taking valuable time and human resources away from doing rather than ideating.
 Unfortunately, this faulty line of thinking can have serious repercussions for a startup’s success.

-Most startups simply start writing code directly with engineers without first documenting what the software is supposed to achieve.
+Most startups simply start writing code directly with engineering mistake without first documenting what the software is supposed to achieve.
 This is a dangerous path, however, as many assumptions are drawn while coding, and there’s no way to refer to any document that details features and functionality as the product gets more and more complex.

 This mistake can be costly, wasting time and resources with differing interpretations, last-minute amendments, implementation disagreements and code rewrites.
 While developing a software design document requires a bit of time upfront, it saves an exponential amount of time on the back end.